bit101/version/README.md

 Q: Couldn't you just run all the different variations on an unknown command and see which one works?

 A: Yes.
 But running various random commands on somoene else's computer and seeing what happens is not a best practice.

+Q: Why does it give me an error on command _____?

+A: Feel free to file an issue and I'll look into it.
+Some tools have different variants that behave differently.
+For example, `sed --version` works fine on my Linux machine, but `sed` does not seem to have any version argument at all on my Mac.